 - Class B: Next down on the list is Class B. These assets are typically older than their Class A counterparts.
-But, they are still thought to be of good quality featuring professional management and quality tenants.
+But, these offices are still thought to have good quality with professional management and quality tenants.
 Investors often seek to purchase well-located Class B offices since it often takes just a little bit of renovation and common area improvement to bump a building back up to a Class A rating.

 These classifications just go to reinforce an important point: not all commercial real estate is created equal.
-If you’re in the market to buy or lease office space, you have a lot to think about before you sign on the dotted line.
-Below we offer guidance to a typical issue our clients encounter when searching for office buildings.
+If you’re in the market to buy or lease office space, you have a lot to consider before you sign on the dotted line.
+Below, we offer guidance to a typical issue our clients encounter when searching for office buildings.

 How Much Office Space Do You Need?